andrewatts85/wp-notes/how-to-setup-dynamic-wordpress-menus.md

 add_action('after_setup_theme', 'menu_feature');
 ```
 4. Comment the nav links out in the `header.php` file.
 Enter php mode and insert the WordPress function `wp_nave_menu()` like so.
-Remember, this function takes an associative array as an argument.
+Remember, this function takes an associative array as an argument:

 ```php
 <nav class="main-navigation">